SGDInstitute/apollo/content/collections/pages/sgdinstitute/mission.md

             type: text
             text: 'We empower students of diverse sexualities and genders to inspire sustainable change; lead higher education colleagues in relevant and inclusive practices; and advance knowledge of sexuality and gender through advocacy and expansive programming.'
       -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'We empower students of diverse sexualities and genders to inspire sustainable change; lead higher education colleagues in relevant and inclusive practices; and advance knowledge of sexuality and gender through advocacy and expansive programming.'
-      -
         type: heading
         attrs:
           level: 2